progmem/cvtnithm/README.md

   * (1) [Molex Mini-Fit Jr. 5556](https://www.digikey.com/en/products/detail/molex/0039310140/2405381)
   * (2) PC 4-pin power connectors, such as [TE MATE-N-LOK 350211-1](https://www.digikey.com/en/products/detail/te-connectivity-amp-connectors/350211-1/30127)
     * NOTE: This connector works, but it is a _royal pain_ to disconnect the cable once it's plugged in.
+* A CVTnithm PCB.
+Two options are provided:
+  * The `alls` folder contains the PCB files used for an ALLS, such as an ALLS UX.
+  * The `nu-alls` folder contains the PCB files for a Nu1.1-ALLS conversion.

 Connecting this board internally requires the following: